Our Lady of Manaoag

-The ivory and silver image which bears its title dates from the 16th century and is presently enshrined within the Minor Basilica of Our Lady of the Most Holy Rosary of Manaoag.
-The shrine is a major pilgrimage site in the country and is administered by the Order of Preachers.
+The ivory and silver image of the Madonna and Child which bears its title dates from the sixteenth century and is presently enshrined within the Minor Basilica and is a major pilgrimage site in the country administered by the Order of Preachers.

-Pope Pius XI granted a Pontifical decree of canonical coronation to the image on 25 August 1925, signed and notarized by the former Prefect of the Sacred Congregation of Rites, Cardinal Antonio Vico and due to the action of the bishop of Vigan, Peter Joseph Hurth (1913-1923).
-The rite of coronation took place on 21 April 1926.
-Pope Benedict XVI raised her sanctuary in equal indulgences to the Basilica of Saint Mary Major on 21 June 2011.
+Pope Pius XI granted a Pontifical decree of canonical coronation titled Sanctissimus Dominus Noster on 25 August 1925.
+The Papal nuncio, Archbishop Guglielmo Piani celebrated the rite of coronation on 21 April 1926.

+Pope Benedict XVI later raised her sanctuary in equal indulgences to the Basilica of Saint Mary Major on 21 June 2011.
 Pope Francis further elevated the shrine to the status of a Minor Basilica via his Pontifical decree Spiritualem Fidelium Progressionem on 11 October 2014.
 (Note: Franciscus, Papam.
 Sigillium Vaticanus, Cardinalem Pietro Parolin.
-Vatican Secretary of State.Vatican Secret Archives.)
-The image is celebrated twice a year: the third Wednesday after Easter and first Sunday of October.
+Vatican Secretary of State.
+Vatican Secret Archives.)
+The image is venerated twice a year: the third Wednesday after Easter and first Sunday of October.

 Etymology

-Tradition holds the town of Manaoag was derived from the Pangasinense verb mantaoag, which means "to call" (from the root taoag, "call").
+Tradition holds the town of Manaoag was derived from the Pangasinense verb Mantaoag, which means "to call" (from the root Taoag, "call").